Man United look to exploit Liverpool wobble

 Klopp has been lifted by the return to fitness of Brazilian playmaker Philippe Coutinho, who returned from an ankle problem at Southampton.

-Captain Jordan Henderson (heel) and centre-back Joel Matip (ankle), both of whom have been badly missed this month, could also feature after returning to training. — AFP
+Captain Jordan Henderson (heel) and centre-back Joel Matip (ankle) could feature after returning to training, but Sadio Mane is at the Africa Cup of Nations with Senegal. — AFP